-Assign three young people to be readers.
+Assign three class members to be readers.

-- Guide the group through a reflection on the reading from 1 Kings 19:8-9, 11.
-You may wish to play instrumental music during the reflection. - Invite the candidates to be still, close their eyes, and quiet themselves.
+- Guide the class through a reflection on the reading.
+You may wish to play instrumental music during the reflection. - Invite the students to be still, close their eyes, and quiet themselves.
 Encourage them to open their minds and hearts to what God is saying to them. - Read aloud the leader's part of the Scripture reading, then have the three readers proclaim their parts. - Allow for several minutes of silent reflection. - Ask: What did you hear God say to you today? - Call on volunteers to respond.